 The Woodrow Wilson HistoryQuest Fellowship

-- HistoryQuest Fellows attend free of charge a five-day workshop during the week of July 21, 2019, in the Princeton, New Jersey area, including single-occupancy housing and meals, with expenses paid.
+- HistoryQuest Fellows attend free of charge a five-day summer workshop, in the Princeton, New Jersey area, including single-occupancy housing and meals, with expenses paid.

 - A ten-month follow-up program—including two mid-year workshops and coaching session by Institute of Play staff—will support Fellows’ use of games in their classrooms.